 What are the main concerns raised by the public about dogs in the Park?

 Apart from lost dogs, the main area of concern is owners who do not clear up after their dogs, or those who do clear up but leave their bags by the path side or even worse hanging in the trees!
-Dog waste is not only unpleasant but can pose a health hazard.
-Think of others, especially visiting school groups, and remove dog waste - take it home for disposal or bag it and bin it.
-If caught by the Colchester Borough Council Dog Wardens there is a £50 fixed penalty fine for not clearing up after your dog.
-If the dog bag is discarded into trees or left on the ground the culprit could also face a further £60 littering fine.
+Dog waste is not only unpleasant but can pose a health hazard as well as damaging to the ecology of the local environment.
+Think of the impact on other users especially visiting school groups, grazing livestock and the wildlife.
+Remove dog waste - take it home for disposal or bag it and bin it.
+If caught by the Colchester Borough Council Dog Wardens there is a fixed penalty fine for not clearing up after your dog.
+See the report dog fouling page for more information.

 For more information on dog walking in the Country Park or if you have any other questions please call the Ranger Service on 01206 853588.